Below I offer a proof to the well known

 Three medians of a triangle meet at a point - centroid of the triangle.

-The proof is due to David Ramsey, a graduate student at the University of Chicago; it is based on the following
+The proof is due to Rosemary Ramsey, a graduate student at the University of Chicago; it is based on the following

 The medians of a triangle serve as the medians of its medial triangle.

 Let MMa, MMb, MMc be the three medians of ΔABC such that MaMbMb is its medial triangle.
 I'll prove that MMa is also a median of ΔMaMbMc.